 Forster Communications is an award-winning PR agency who work with businesses and charities to accelerate social change.
-They have twice won Britain’s Healthiest Workplace Award and consider employee wellbeing integral to their organisations.
+They have twice won Britain’s Healthiest Workplace Award and consider employee wellbeing integral to their organisation.

 Forster asked us to create a bespoke session, to offer engaging and practical techniques on managing stress, for their team which included several new members.